 27. Votes in favor are indicated by a show of hands unless a secret ballot is requested by any Full Member present.
 Decisions may be made by electronic correspondence if the Full Members decide to do so by a simple majority.

-28. In case only four Full Members are present at a meeting and the vote is tied, the decision is to be made by electronic correspondence as soon as practical.
+28. In the case of a tie vote at a physical meeting, the proposal should be tabled and the proposal reissued by correspondence to all Full Members with a decision expected within 60 days..

 29. All decisions taken become operative immediately, unless decided otherwise.
 In such a case, the date on which the decision becomes operative is identified in the text of the decision.

-30. Decisions which, in the opinion of the majority of the Members, may be of interest to all IHO Member States are brought to the attention of the IHO Secretariat.
-That a decision is of interest to all IHO Member States is to be mentioned as part of the text of such decision.
+30. Decisions which may be of interest to all IHO Member States are brought to the attention of the IHO Secretariat by the Commission Chair.

 31. Committees, Working Groups, and Project Teams